oskarwilczynski/pomodoro/README.md

 Closely related to concepts such as timeboxing and iterative and incremental development used in software design, the method has been adopted in pair programming contexts._"
 [Source](https://en.wikipedia.org/wiki/Pomodoro_Technique)

+### Features:
+* Fully Responsive Design allows to use the timer on nearly all of devices.
+* Alarm sound lets to be focused on other activities and forget about looking on timer.

+TBC